GRAND: Graph Release with Assured Node Differential Privacy: Theoretical Guarantees

-In this subsection, we show that, as a special application of the latent distribution consistency, the privatized network $\tilde{A}$ maintains the moments/motif counts of the original network.
+In this subsection, we show that, as a result of the latent distribution consistency, the privatized $\tilde{A}$ maintains the moments/motif counts of the original network.

-Network moments are commonly used to measure various aspects of network structures for inference and comparison tasks \citep{cook1971complexity,milo2002network,bickel2011method,bhattacharyya2015subsampling,maugis2020testing,levin2019bootstrapping,zhang2022edgeworth,qi2024multivariate}, as they allow comparison across networks of different sizes and node sets.
+Network moments are commonly used to measure various aspects of network structures for inference tasks \citep{milo2002network,bickel2011method,bhattacharyya2015subsampling,maugis2020testing,levin2019bootstrapping,zhang2022edgeworth,qi2024multivariate}, as they allow comparison across networks of different sizes and node sets.
 More broadly, many other useful network statistics, though not directly expressed as network moments, can be written as functions of network moments of multiple motifs, such as the clustering coefficient.
-Therefore, the guarantee of network moment recovery can indicate the valid of many comparable analyses based on privatized data.
+Therefore, the guarantee of network moment recovery can indicate the valid of many downstream analyses under NDP.